Strong well-posedness for a stochastic fluid-rigid body system via stochastic maximal regularity: Introduction

 In this paper, for the first time, we analyze a stochastic fluid-rigid body interaction problem.
 One application of such problems concerns polymer dynamics, see also \cite{WGM:10}.
 Recent advances in the modeling of fluctuating hydrodynamics and stochastic fluid-structure interactions have enabled simulations of rigid particle suspensions and thermally-driven dynamics in fluids \cite{sprinkle2017large, atzberger2011stochastic}.
 In contrast to the theoretical works mentioned in the former paragraph, we focus here on solutions in the {\em strong} PDE sense.
-For a family of standard independent Brownian motions $(W_t^n)_{n \ge 1}$ on a filtered probability space $(\Omega,\cA, \F = (\frF_t)_{t \ge 0},\bP)$ with associated expectation~$\E[\cdot]$, $b = (b_n)_{n \ge 1}$ and $f = (f_n)_{n \ge 1} = ((f_v^n,f_\ell^n,f_\omega^n)^\top)_{n \ge 1}$ made precise in \autoref{sec:main results}, and for the {\em random variables} $v \colon [0,T] \times \Omega \times \cF_0 \to \R^3$, $\pi \colon [0,T] \times \Omega \times \cF_0 \to \R$, $\ell \colon [0,T] \times \Omega \to \R^3$ and $\omega \colon [0,T] \times \Omega \to \R^3$, we consider the stochastic fluid-rigid body interaction problem
+For a family of standard independent Brownian motions $(W_t^n)_{n \ge 1}$ on a filtered probability space $(\Omega,\cA, \F = (\frF_t)_{t \ge 0},\bP)$ with associated expectation~$\E[\cdot]$, $b = (b_n)_{n \ge 1}$ and $f = (f_n)_{n \ge 1} = ((f_v^n,f_\ell^n,f_\omega^n)^\top)_{n \ge 1}$ made precise in \autoref{sec:main results}, and for the {\em random variables} $v \colon [0,T] \times \Omega \times \cF_0 \to \R^3$, $\pi \colon [0,T] \times \Omega \times \cF_0 \to \R$, $\ell \colon [0,T] \times \Omega \to \R^3$, and $\omega \colon [0,T] \times \Omega \to \R^3$, we consider the stochastic fluid-rigid body interaction problem

 Note that we consider additive noise in the fluid and body velocity equations, while we also take into account transport noise in the fluid equation.
-Transport noise has a clear physical meaning in fluid mechanical transport processes, see \cite{CGH:17}.
-For some ill-posed PDEs, it has a regularizing effect \cite{FGP:10}.
+Transport noise has a clear physical meaning in fluid mechanical transport processes, see \cite{CGH:17}, and its role in the Navier-Stokes equations has been discussed extensively in the monograph \cite{FL:23}.
+The role of transport noise for turbulent models such as the Navier-Stokes equations, the surface quasi-geostrophic equations, and the primitive equations has also been explored in the recent article \cite{DP:26}.
+Fluid dynamics modeled by stochastic flow with the turbulent term driven by white noise was studied in \cite{MR:04}.
+For some ill-posed PDEs, transport noise has a regularizing effect \cite{FGP:10}.
 We observe that, at least formally, it is also possible to derive the stochastic interaction problem \eqref{eq:stoch forced fsi problem intro} directly from \eqref{eq:fsi problem with ball moving dom} upon transforming to the fixed domain.

 The aim of this paper is to prove that there exists a unique, local, strong solution $(v,\ell,\omega)$, which is a random variable in the present setting, to \eqref{eq:stoch forced fsi problem intro} when considering strongly $\frF_0$-measurable initial data in suitable Besov spaces with compatibility conditions.
 Furthermore, we discuss instantaneous regularization of the solution, establish a sort of continuous dependence of the solution on the initial data and provide blow-up criteria.
 For a precise statement of the main results, see \autoref{sec:main results}.